ADMINISTRATIVE

 I was most recently Headmaster of the Classical Christian Academy in Post Falls, Idaho.
 Prior to that, I led the Classical School of Wichita in Kansas.

-Dean of Grammar School
+Grammar School Dean

 Dr. Heather Jennings